History of rail transport in China: Republic of China

 After founding the Republic of China on January 1, 1912, Dr. Sun Yat-sen agreed to cede the provisional presidency to Yuan Shikai in exchange for the latter's assistance in securing the abdication of Qing court.
 Sun believed that a national railway network was key to the modernization of China.
 He sought and received from Yuan Shikai, the portfolio of railway development for the new republic.

 From 1928 to 1937, the Republican government in Nanjing built 3600 km of railway inside the Great Wall, some after 1934 financed through the China Development Finance Corporation.
-Manchuria, located beyond the wall, had 900 km of railways built from 1928 until 1931, when the region was captured by Japan.
+Manchuria, located beyond the wall, had 900 km of railways built from 1928 until 1931.
+On September 18, 1931, a bomb was detonated on a Japanese-owned railway track in Manchuria, which later turned out to be a false flag operation.
+The Japanese used this incident as a pretext for their invasion of Manchuria.

 World War II

 During the Second Sino-Japanese War of 1937–1945, the Republican government dismantled a number of railways to slow the Japanese advance and added 1900 km of railways, mostly in the interior of China after coastal regions were occupied.
 Among the completed lines were the Longhai Railway (Lingbao–Tongguan and Xi'an–Baoji sections), Zhejiang–Jiangxi Railway (Hangzhou–Pingxiang section) and the Guangdong–Hankou Railway (Zhuzhou–Shaoguan section).
 The Shanxi warlord Yan Xishan built the narrow gauge Datong–Puzhou Railway across Shanxi Province.
-The Japanese occupiers, using forced labor, built 5700 km of railway in Manchuria and Rehe Province and 900 km of railway in China Proper.
+The Japanese occupiers, using forced labor, built 5700 km of railway in Manchuria and Rehe Province and 900 km of railway in China proper.

 In 1941, construction began of the Yunnan Burma Railway, an attempt to link British occupied Burma with Kunming in Yunnan province.
 Ultimately, however, the project was aborted.